LEO0331/wordpress/README.md

-# Move my Blog from Wordpress to Github
+# Migrate my Blog from Wordpress to Github